MuskaanJ25/Trapped-In-Neural-Nets/Week 1/README.md

 Before creating analytical models, a data scientist must develop an understanding of the properties and relationships in a dataset.
 There are two goals for data exploration and visualization -
 * To understand the relationships between the data columns.
-* To identify features that may be useful for predicting labels in machine learning projects.
+* To identify features useful for predicting labels in machine learning projects.
 Additionally, redundant, collinear features can be identified.

 Thus, visualization for data exploration is an essential data science skill.
 Here, we’ll learn to analyze data via various types of plots offered by matplotlib and seaborn library.